ESG Data

 Independent Assurance

-• ★: Scope1/Scope2 and its total attributable to Japanese Bases of ITOCHU Corporation, Scope3 (Upstream Transportation & Distribution) related to domestic contracted transportation of ITOCHU Corporation as the shipper; the waste, waste non-recycled, waste recycled, recycling rate and treated water production volume for the Tokyo Headquarters.
+• ★: Scope1/Scope2 & its total, the volume of water withdrawal and wastewater discharge attributable to Japanese Bases of ITOCHU Corporation, Scope3 (Upstream Transportation & Distribution) related to domestic contracted transportation of ITOCHU Corporation as the shipper; the waste, waste non-recycled, waste recycled, recycling rate and treated water production volume for the Tokyo Headquarters; total electricity consumption, Scope1/Scope2, and its total attributable to ITOCHU Group; NOx, SOx, VOC emissions of Japanese Bases of ITOCHU Group; and hazardous waste of Japanese Bases of ITOCHU Corporation and Japanese Bases of ITOCHU Group.

 Scope of Aggregation